First Four (March 17 and 18)

 - At this point, teams 1-16 on the seed list are assigned in "true seed" order to the closest pod (round of 64/32) site as possible.
 After that, everybody else is placed in the bracket.

 - Teams in the top 4 seed lines cannot be placed into a home crowd disadvantage in the round of 64 (it used to be the top 5 seed lines, but the NCAA changed it).

 - Host schools can't be placed in the sites where they're hosting.
-So this season, Marquette, Stetson, Wazzu, NC State, UTSA, SDSU, Memphis, IUPUI and St. John's won't be placed at their home sites if they make the tourney.
-However, schools in a conference that's hosting a pod or regional can be placed there.
+So this season, Jacksonville, Louisville, Duquesne, Oregon, Charlotte, Ohio State, Creighton, Washington, Pepperdine, Syracuse, Rice, and Houston won't be placed at their home sites if they make the tourney.
+The exception is Dayton if they participate in the First Four.
+Schools in a pod or regional that's hosted by its own conference can be placed there.

 - Schools who played more than 3 times in a host facility (excluding postseason conference tournaments) also can't play there in the tournament.

-- BYU doesn't play on Sunday so if they make the tournament, they will not be placed in Raleigh, San Antonio, San Diego, St. Louis, Indianapolis or New York City.
+- BYU doesn't play on Sunday so if they make the tournament, they will not be placed in Charlotte, Columbus, Omaha, Seattle, Syracuse, or Houston.